stfc/PSyclone/doc/psyad/user_guide/implementation.rst

 are found.)

-For simplicity, when computing the inner product in steps 3) and 5), both active and passive kernel arguments are included (since those that are only read by a kernel will remain constant for both the TL and adjoint kernel calls).
+For simplicity, when computing the inner product in steps 3) and 5), both active and passive kernel arguments are included (since the latter will remain constant for both the TL and adjoint kernel calls they can be included in the inner-product compuation without affecting the correctness test).
 It is likely that this will require refinement in future, e.g. for kernels that have non-numeric arguments.

 Comparing the Inner Products
 ----------------------------